Data protection and disclaimer

 • To assert legal claims and defend ourselves in connection with legal disputes and official proceedings.

 We also use re-targeting or re-marketing methods on our websites.
 These are online marketing tools.
-If you visit other third-party websites, you will be shown product recommendations with targeted pop-up adverts.
+If you visit other third-party websites, you will then be shown product recommendations with targeted pop-up adverts.
 In order to achieve an optimized result for you in this regard, data is also transmitted to third-party providers who may be domiciled abroad.

 If PostBus services are used, your data is additionally processed in accordance with the contractual agreement and the Subscriber Conditions or General Terms and Conditions.